-2-10 The program must be one or two calendar years in length.
+2-14 The program must be one or two calendar years in length.

-Examples of evidence to demonstrate compliance may include: Program schedules Written curriculum plan
+Program schedules

-2-11 Programs must be designed as either a one-year program, a one-year program with an optional second year or a mandatory two-year program.
+Written curriculum plan

-Written second year goals and objectives or competencies for resident training Written curriculum plan Schedules
+2-15 Programs must be designed as either a one-year program, a one-year program with an optional second year or a mandatory two-year program.

-2-12 Residents enrolled in the optional second year of training must have completed an accredited first year of Advanced Education in General Dentistry or General Practice Residency training at this or another institution.
+Written second year goals and objectives or competencies for resident training Written curriculum plan Schedules 2-16 Residents enrolled in the optional second year of training must have completed an accredited first year of a General Practice Residency or Advanced Education in General Dentistry training at this or another institution.